-River Valley Farmer's Market open for in-person shopping and curbside
+River Valley Farmer’s Market open for in-person shopping and curbside

-SOUTH BEND, Ind.
-(WNDU) - The River Valley Farmer's Market in South Bend was open for business Saturday.
+The River Valley Farmer's Market in South Bend was open for business Saturday.

 Vendors were selling fresh produce, flowers and even things relevant to the pandemic like face masks and hand sanitizer.